Glycemic Index vs. Glycemic Load | Truweight

 Hence the watermelon doesn’t contain much carbohydrate as it actually contains mostly water and affects your blood sugar level moderately.

 Another amount is of carrot.
-It has GI of 71 and GL of 6.
+It has a GI of 71 and GL of 6.
 Hence, even if a person is eating half kg carrot, it will not have much impact on your blood sugar level.

 How Can GL And GI Help In Making Healthy Food Choice?